michaeldymock25/michaeldymock25.github.io/research.md

 I maintain my publication record at [Google Scholar](https://scholar.google.com/citations?user=trDAMEUAAAAJ&hl=en&oi=ao).
 For ease (and transparency) I have grouped my publications thematically and made them available online in the following sections.

-## Current (methodological) work
+## Current methodological work

 I am currently working on developing methods to enhance the design of vaccine trials to produce higher quality evidence to inform vaccine policy recommendations.
-My work in this area is yet to be published but rest assured, it will be uploaded once available.
+My work in this area is yet to be published but it will be uploaded once available.

+Here is the preprint for my first (PhD) paper: [What is the quality of evidence informing vaccine clinical practice recommendations in Australia?](/assets/Quality of Evidence - Preprint.pdf)

 ## Applied work